LorenzoPantano/C-Web-Server/README.md

 # Web-Server-Threads

-This is the code for a simple and basic web server, that is capable of handling GET Requests with a built-in image optimization cache
+This is the code for a simple, basic and concurrent web server, that is capable of handling GET Requests with a built-in image optimization cache